 The Travel Clinic will provide you with a World Health Organization (WHO) "International Certificate of Vaccination or Prophylaxis."
 Any inoculation should be recorded in this yellow booklet with an officially approved stamp.

 Many immunizations require at least 14 days prior to travel to be effective.
 Since many inoculations require more than one visit to the clinic or cannot be taken in combination with others, please start the process well in advance of your departure.

 For information and resources specific to students with disabilities, please visit Mobility International USA (MIUSA).

 If you have a disability or health-related need and believe you need accommodation to meet the requirements of program participation: Make an appointment and be prepared to submit documentation of a disability or health-related need, along with a request for reasonable accommodation to the Services for Students with Disabilities Office.

 Know where to get medical treatment

 Find out where health care facilities are and how to access them, in your primary destination as well as on side trips.
 Find out the names of hospitals that provide quality care.
 Learn the emergency numbers for your destination(s) and know that in some places you should not rely on these emergency numbers.
 Similarly, in some countries, you're better off taking a taxi to a hospital rather than waiting for an ambulance.
-HTH Worldwide offers students and travelers access to a community of pre-selected doctors outside the U.S. HTH's city profiles can help you learn what you need to know about hospitals and emergency numbers around the world.
+UnitedHealthcare Global (UHCG) offers students access to a community of pre-selected doctors/hospitals outside the U.S. UHCG can help you learn what you need to know about hospitals and emergency numbers around the world.